danfuzz/lactoserv/doc/configuration.md

 Lactoserv is configured with a JavaScript source file (notably, as opposed to a JSON file).
-This tactic is meant to remove the need for "halfhearted programming" facilities baked into a system configuration parser itself.
+This tactic is meant to remove the need for "halfhearted programming" facilities baked into a system configuration parser.
 A configuration file is expected to be a module (`.mjs` or `.cjs`) which has a single `default` export consisting of a JavaScript object of the ultimate configuration.
 Very skeletally (and reductively):